On essentially 4-edge-connected cubic bricks: Matching covered graphs

+The above theorem may be proved easily using Edmond's characterization of the perfect matching polytope by considering the vector that assigns $\frac{1}{3}$ to each edge (see~\cite{kss09}).
+A graph-theoretical proof of the above theorem appears in Section~\ref{sec:cubic-graphs-and-tight-cuts}; it is rather straightforward, and was already known to \mbox{C. N. Campos} and \mbox{C. L. Lucchesi} in 1999.

-A proof of the above theorem appears in Section~\ref{sec:cubic-graphs}.
-We say that a graph is {\it essentially $4$-edge-connected} if it is $3$-edge-connected and if it is free of nontrivial $3$-cuts.
-The following is an immediate consequence of Theorem~\ref{thm:cubic-tight}.
+We say that a cubic graph is {\it essentially $4$-edge-connected} if it is $2$-edge-connected and if it is free of nontrivial $3$-cuts.
+(It is easy to see that such a graph is necessarily $3$-edge-connected unless it is isomorphic to $C_4$ with multiple edges, and that it is triangle-free unless it is isomorphic to $K_4$.)
+The following is an immediate consequence of Theorem~\ref{thm:cubic-tight}. \begin{corollary} Every \efeccg\ is either a brick or a brace. \end{corollary}